eromatiya/A-Personal-Arch-Installation-Guide/README.md

 	</fontconfig>
 	```

 4. Set your font settings to match above in your DE system settings.
+Open `qt5ct` and `lxappearance` then set the font to your preference.

 You can also follow this [guide](https://jichu4n.com/posts/how-to-set-default-fonts-and-font-aliases-on-linux/).